 One thing I found a bit irritating, but won’t really use as a negative in the review, is the lack of direction.
 I had the same issue with RAGE 2 so I don’t know if it’s just me or if the game really didn’t push me in the right direction.
 Basically, once you hit a certain point in the game, you’ll unlock the hub area.
 This is where you can talk to everyone you’ve found out in the city, do target practice, accept Daily and Weekly Challenges, and generally faff about for a bit.
 When I first arrived, I was told the story element and advised I could talk to people to get side missions, so I did.
 This then filled up my mission list and I had no idea which were side missions and which were the main missions as there is no indicator.

 Later on, I realised the main missions were the ones to do with infiltrating the ‘Brother’ facilities and then ‘Lab X’, but I didn’t know that so I ended up doing a lot of side missions whilst I worked my way through everything in my list.
-There’s a lot of content in Wolfenstein: Youngblood, not in regards to story content and long drawn out narratives, as there are only six main story missions to work through, but there’s a bunch of side missions which has you finding new people to bring back to the base, as well as random missions which pop up as you’re out such as placing wiretaps and blowing shit up!
+There’s a lot of content in Wolfenstein: Youngblood, not in regards to story content and long drawn out narratives, as there are only six main story missions to work through, but there’s a bunch of side missions that have you finding new people to bring back to the base, as well as random missions which pop up as you’re out such as placing wiretaps and blowing shit up!

-Personally, I wasn’t too invested into the narrative – the story got interesting after I took out the three Brother locations, but before then, I was just having fun killing people and blowing things up.
+Personally, I wasn’t too invested in the narrative – the story got interesting after I took out the three Brother locations, but before then, I was just having fun killing people and blowing things up.
 Another negative of the game is the level variety.
 There are four sectors, each with a few segments and an underground area (as well as the Brother and Lab X facilities), so not really that much diversity.
 Also, the enemies all respawn fairly often, usually when you move to and from a segment within the section, or when you’ve completed a task.
 This makes the combat slightly repetitive and annoying (especially when it respawns the enemies with lots of shields).

 Upgrades and abilities